skm248/BurpSuiteInstaller/README.md

 <!-- ABOUT THE PROJECT -->
 ## About
+tl;dr now you can install Burp Suite (or patch your current setup) easily.

 In the past few months, I needed to install Burp suite more than I had imagined.
 And every time I found myself bamboozled with how to crack/activate it.